whoschek/bzfs/README.md

-*  For increased safety, in normal operation wbackup-zfs also looks for bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is autodetected that the source ZFS pool support bookmarks.The --no-use-bookmark option disables this safety feature but is discouraged, because bookmarks help to ensure that ZFS replication can continue even if source and destination dataset
+*  For increased safety, in normal operation wbackup-zfs also looks for bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is auto-detected that the source ZFS pool support bookmarks.The --no-use-bookmark option disables this safety feature but is discouraged, because bookmarks help to ensure that ZFS replication can continue even if source and destination dataset